-Here are the 10 best vitamin E supplements of 2020.
+Here are the 10 best vitamin E supplements for 2021.

 Vitamin Code Raw Vitamin E from Garden of Life is made with organic fruits and vegetables that are naturally rich in vitamin E. Because it uses cellulose (as opposed to gelatin) to make the softgel capsule, it’s also vegan.

 This supplement provides 833% of the DV for vitamin E per serving and contains the other fat-soluble vitamins — vitamins A, D, and K.